Oak Scarification Trials using Good Neighbor Authority (USFS/WDNR)

 Overview

 The prescriptions for the nine stands involved in this trial were developed and implemented through the Good Neighbor Authority partnership between the U.S. Forest Service and Wisconsin Department of Natural Resources.
 All stands were primarily red oak dominated with various mixtures of white pine, red pine, red maple, and aspen.
 The shelterwood regeneration method was prescribed for all stands to begin the regeneration process and promote conditions favorable for the establishment of red oak, white pine, and red pine.
 The trial included three different pre-sale mechanical scarification techniques, utilizing a root rake, Headson scarifier, and Salmon blade.
 This report is an initial summary of the scarification treatments.
-Additional information will be provided on treatment results as future regeneration surveys are conducted.
+We have since provided additional information on treatment results on regeneration after 6 growing seasons.

 Silviculture Objective(s)